 UPDATE: With help form Patrick, the 0.2 version of the script now is placed better in the flickr sidebar.
 I added to the HTML you get the link to display the image and link to the source photo, and added script so when you click in the field, the text is automatically selected for quick copying

-The post "Flickr CC Attribution Helper Greasemonkey Script" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2009/05/flickr-cc-attribution-helper/) on May 17, 2009.
+The post "Flickr CC Attribution Helper Greasemonkey Script" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2009/05/flickr-cc-attribution-helper/) on May 17, 2009.